PaksuJ/libft/README.md

 # libft
 Libft - your own first library.
-Individual project at Hive Helsinki
+Individual project at Hive Helsinki.
+Builds on some of the concepts learned during C bootcamp Piscine